 Are You a Coin Collector?

 These coins have the benefit of double potential: the gold in them will always be worth bullion value, and the bullion is stored in a 100-plus-year-old American coin.
-These two factors add to the possibility that they will increase in value because of its rarity.
+These two factors add to the possibility that they will increase in value because of their rarity.
 We have no idea how many were melted during the melting spree in early 2008 when gold topped $1,000 an ounce.

 Therefore these coins will only get rarer over time, and the premiums on them are minimal considering their rarity and potential.